Contains the active ingredient pantoprazole (as sodium sesquihydrate)

 Bookmark or print this page, you may need to read it again.

-The name of your medicine is APO-Pantoprazole Heartburn Relief.
-It contains the active ingredient, pantoprazole (as sodium
+The name of your medicine is APO-Pantoprazole Heartburn Relief Tablets.
+It contains the active ingredient pantoprazole.

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.